databrickslabs/delta-oms/docs/content/getting_started/setup.md

 ### Create Databricks Jobs
 Next, we will create couple of databricks jobs for executing the solution.
-The first Databricks job will stream the delta logs from the configured delta tables and persist in the `rawactions` DeltaOMS table.
+The first Databricks job will stream ingest the delta logs from the configured delta tables and persist in the `rawactions` DeltaOMS table.
+For example, you could name the job `OMSIngestion_Job`.
+The main configurations for the job are:

 Main class : `com.databricks.labs.deltaoms.ingest.StreamPopulateOMS`
 Example Parameters : `